Skip to content

 @abc.abstractmethod

-"""Store a graph with facts in the triple store.
+"""Store an RDF graph in the triple store.

 Args:

-g: The RDF graph containing facts to store.
+o: RDF graph or Ontology object to store.

 """